Vardoge/synq-getting-started/README.md

 What   | Reasoning | Tooling
 :------- | ----- | ---------
-Branches and PRs | introduce small changes safely, ensure the code fits our philosophy, knowledge sharing | GitHub, Slack Good documentation | moving quickly means we work on a lot of different things, coming back to it later or having another teammmate look at it, they need to know | GitHub Markdown, Wiki, Stoplight
+Branches and PRs | introduce small changes safely, ensure the code fits our philosophy, knowledge sharing | GitHub, Slack Effective documentation | moving quickly means we work on a lot of different things, coming back to it later or having another teammmate look at it, they need to know | GitHub Markdown, StackOverflow, Stoplight
 Aligned Development | Make sure what we're working on brings business value | Trello, GitHub

 [__DevOps__](devops.md)